smorrrs/Shadow-Tactics-Resources/level_guide.md

 Activating the cannon will kill the three guards in front of it if they're still standing there.
 The cannon cutscene will warp Hayato up to Mugen.
 Make sure to gather the shuriken if you've used it and plan to use it again before the cutscene starts so you don't have to run back for it.

-Once Takuma's cutscene is triggered, Hayato and Mugen will be warped to the gate, so you can do the mid-section with just Hayato and leave slow Mugen behind.
+Once Takuma's cutscene is triggered by getting one character to the gate, the other character will be warped to the gate.

 You're meant to take the explosive barrel up to the roof of the gate and toss it down from there, but with a precise throw from a precise spot under the hanging wood mechanism you can throw it from the side of the gate and still have Takuma be able to shoot it.